ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

         status.setHTML('');
         // Y.ItsaDateTimePicker.getDate() returns an Y.Promise
         // first parameter holds the initial date.
-        // in the second parameter, the node that causes the panel to appear is used to align the panel.
+        // in the second parameter, the node that causes the Picker to appear,
+        // is used to align the Picker-panel against.
         Y.ItsaDateTimePicker.getDate(date, {alignToNode: e.currentTarget}).then(
             function(newdate) {
                 date.setTime(newdate.getTime());